-The South West Reducing Reoffending Partnership was established in March 2019 and brings together partners from across the South West to support multi-agency work to tackle some of the main causes of reoffending, such as lack of accommodation, access to health services and employment opportunities.
+Some issues impacting reoffending are better tackled at a regional level.
+The South West Reducing Reoffending Partnership (SWRRP) was established in March 2019.
+Bringing together partners from across the South West to support multi-agency work to tackle some of the main causes of reoffending (such as lack of accommodation, access to health services and employment opportunities).

-The Partnership is chaired by PCC Sue Mountstevens and is made up of a range of criminal justice partners which includes:
+The Partnership is made up of a range of criminal justice partners, which includes:

 - Ministry of Justice